ACCESS IS FREE!

-Attention: You need to quickly create a (free!) user account within the Elevate learning management system (this website) to access any modules - you do NOT have to be an NCME member to do this.
+Quickly create a new user account for the Elevate learning management system (this website) to access any modules.

 This provides immediate access to ALL print and digital modules in the portal by "registering" you for each and displaying all modules as a single collection as part of this pass.

 This provides access to a ZIP folder with all 45 previously published print modules.

 In this print module, Dr. Brian Clauser and Dr. Kathleen M. Mazor prepare the reader to use statistical procedures to detect differentially functioning test items (DIF).
 Keywords: differential item functioning, item response theory, logistic regression, Mantel-Haenszel, SIBTEST, policy, standardization procedure

 Module 28: Raju’s Differential Functioning of Items and Tests